karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 ### Best Practices

-1. **Use GodotUIPaths for References**:
+1. **Use GUIPaths for References**:
-   Always use the GodotUIPaths singleton to reference components and scripts instead of hard-coding paths.
+   Always use the GUIPaths singleton to reference components and scripts instead of hard-coding paths.

 2. **Responsive Design**:
    Connect to the window's `size_changed` signal to update your UI when the screen size changes.